Celebrating 20 Years of Poverty-Reducing Growth

 With strong bipartisan support, the Bush Administration conceptualized MCC in the early 2000s as a bold experiment to deliver U.S. foreign assistance through cost-effective, evidence-based project approaches.

-Over nearly two decades, MCC has invested nearly $17 billion in infrastructure and policy reforms in health, education, power, agriculture, and transport across 47 countries, with programs expected to benefit over 380 million people.
+Over nearly two decades, MCC has invested nearly $17 billion in infrastructure and policy reforms in health, education, power, agriculture, and transport across 47 countries, with programs expected to benefit nearly 400 million people.
 As the agency celebrates 20 years, we reflect on our achievements in combatting poverty, build on lessons learned, and set a path forward, allowing us to better engage with our partners for years to come.

 Policy reform is a driving force for progress and prosperity as partner countries work toward paving a brighter future for their country and their people.
 At MCC, we also understand that fostering sustainable economic growth requires prioritizing policy investments that advance democratic values, investments in people, and economic freedom.